ויקמו לפני משׁה ואנשׁים מבני־ישׂראל חמשׁים ומאתים נשׂיאי עדה קראי מועד אנשׁי־שׁם׃

 Digging deeper, we often discover that dispute instigators, whether in families, congregations, societies, groups, are more often than not motivated by some sort of selfish personal gain that they hide under a cloak of altruism.
 In the case of Korach, the dispute instigator hypocritically pretended to have the welfare of the people in mind, when in fact, he was sick with pride and jealousy, feeling that he had been passed over for a leadership position that he felt should have fallen upon him.
 The greatest irony in all this, is that whereas he was sick with pride, Korach accused Moshe or pride, he of whom HaShem had said in the previous parasha that he was the humblest of all men (Num 12:3).

-We travel to many congregations, and it seems that this story is a repeating one.
-We have met so many brokenhearted congregation leaders who have had to face dispute instigators using trivial elements of doctrine or trivialities period, in order to create a riff that usually brings them some sort of benefit, be it social (leadership/recognition), financial, or otherwise.
+My wife and i have travelled visiting many congregations, and it seems that this story is a repeating one.
+We have met so many brokenhearted congregation leaders who have had to face dispute instigators using trivial elements of doctrine, or trivialities period, in order to create a riff that usually brings them some sort of benefit, be it social (leadership/recognition), financial, or otherwise.